 Quick – which came first: economies or wealthy elites?

-I raised this question because some politicians have developed a passion for referring to the wealthy as “job creators” – inferring that the well-being of the economy is tied to the well-being of the wealthy elite.
-The House Republican Caucus has a whole section of their website devoted to “job creators.”
-House Speaker John Boehner claimed last fall that “job creators are on strike.”
-There’s even a group of business leaders who have established something called the Job Creators Alliance.
+I raised this question because some politicians have a passion for referring to the wealthy as “job creators” – inferring that the well-being of the economy is tied to the well-being of the wealthy elite.
+The House Republicans made the claim in 2017 that their massive tax cuts would benefit “job creators.”
+Former House Speaker John Boehner once claimed that “job creators are on strike.”
+There’s even a group of business leaders who have established something called the Job Creators Network.

 Since the middle of 2011, it has become almost impossible to find a Republican who will say that someone is rich.
 As Jon Stewart noted at the time: “Republicans are no longer allowed to say that people are rich.
 You have to refer to them as ‘job creator.'”

 The question begging to be asked in all of this is whether the wealthy are, in reality, “job creators.”
 Based on a look at the facts involved – including both relevant statistics and insights provided from modern science – I believe the answer to that question is NO.

 In an article about Boehner’s “job creators are on strike” claim, the website Crooks and Liars offered an array of numbers that don’t support his claim.
 They pointed out:

 On January 9, 2009, the Republican-friendly Wall Street Journal summed it up with an article titled simply, “Bush on Jobs: the Worst Track Record on Record.”
 (The Journal’s interactive table quantifies his staggering failure relative to every post-World War II president.)
 The meager one million jobs created under President Bush didn’t merely pale in comparison to the 23 million produced during Bill Clinton’s tenure.
 In September 2009, the Congressional Joint Economic Committee charted Bush’s job creation disaster, the worst since Hoover: